Skip to content

 API keys

-WhatIsUp.dev uses Stripe-style bearer tokens for API auth.
-Generate one in the dashboard, drop it in an Authorization: Bearer … header, you're done.
+WhatIsUp.dev uses bearer tokens for API auth.
+Sign up, grab a key from the dashboard, drop it in an Authorization: Bearer … header, you're done.

 Format